Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 7. The selling stage: costs of leaving the property

 The selling stage is the part many buyers forget when thinking about ownership.
 A property may rise in value, but sale price is not the same as net proceeds.
-Selling has costs.
+Selling has costs that reduce what the owner actually keeps.

 Selling-stage costs may include real estate commission, legal or closing costs, mortgage discharge fees, prepayment penalties where applicable, repairs requested by buyers, staging, photography, cleaning, moving, storage, transfer-related charges, tax treatment where applicable, and overlap costs if the owner is carrying two homes during a transition.